CocoEC/ship-on-fire/README.md

 Game specifications (in french) can be found in `docs/specs/`, see [this](docs/specs/README.md).

 ## Project management

 Meeting reports (french) and such can be found in `docs/gdp/`.

+---

+The sky, sun, clouds and sea assets come from craftpix.net.
+Other assets made by Clément Escude--Cotinat.